-Before discussing the guiding regulatory principles, it is useful to briefly recount the regulatory trajectory of special access services since the AT&T divestiture in 1984.4 Post-divestiture, the FCC basically established two access categories-switched access and special access-and services in both categories were subject to traditional rate of return regulation.
+Before discussing the guiding regulatory principles, it is useful to briefly recount the regulatory trajectory of special access services since the AT&T divestiture in 1984.18 Post-divestiture, the FCC basically established two access categories-switched access and special access-and services in both categories were subject to traditional rate of return regulation.
 Under rate of return regulation rates are set to provide the utility with the opportunity to recover all of its prudently-incurred costs, including a fair return on its capital.

-In 1990, the FCC substituted "price cap" regulation for rate of return regulation for the Bell Companies.5 Under price cap regulation, services are grouped in various baskets, and the prices for services in the baskets, on an channels.
+16 Typically special access facilities are offered at the T1/DS1, T3/DS3, and higher capacity levels, such as OC-3.
+A T1 is equivalent to 24 voice grade channels, and a T3 is equivalent to 28 T1 channels.
 An OC-3 channel is equivalent to 100 T1s.
 In addition to the high-capacity bandwidth, higher security and service quality levels typically are associated with special access facilities.

-3 In today's dynamic and increasingly competitive communications environment, one in which analog communications are rapidly being supplanted by digital communications, and narrowband by broadband, regulatory terminology grounded in the language of the earlier era such as "switched access" and "special access" seems increasingly archaic.
+17 In today's dynamic and increasingly competitive communications environment, one in which analog communications are rapidly being supplanted by digital communications, and narrowband by broadband, regulatory terminology grounded in the language of the earlier era such as "switched access" and "special access" seems increasingly archaic.
 The same increasingly is true of the term "incumbent."
 While I will try to limit the use of Communications Act and FCC regulatory lingo in this paper, some such use is necessary to put the discussion in the terms of reference used by the FCC and participants in the current policy debates.

-4 See United States v.
+18 See United States v.
 AT&T, 552 F. Supp 131 (D.D.C.
 1982), aff'd mem. sub nom.
 Maryland v.
 United States, 460 U.S. 1001 (1983).